Toloka/docs/en/guide/concepts/advanced-features-attach.md

     </div>
     </div>
     ```

     {% endif %}

     In this code, new fields are added for the first button with the name `btn_ok`.
 If you added fields to another button, replace `btn_ok` with the relevant button's name.

 #### Editing JS

 1. The JS code consists of blocks describing various interface elements.
 These blocks can be nested (buttons contain a set of fields, fields contain a set of elements, and so on).
 Each block is enclosed in curly brackets.

     The elements are described as follows:

     {% if locale == "en-com" %}

-    ```
+    ```plaintext
     'property': 'value'
     ```

     {% endif %}

     The value can also consist of several properties, in which case it is enclosed in curly brackets and forms the next level of nesting.

 1. The `texts` constant at the very beginning of the file stores all texts for each button.